gridap/GridapDistributed.jl/README.md

   - Open a PR with your contribution.

 Want to help?
 We have [issues waiting for help](https://github.com/gridap/GridapDistributed.jl/labels/help%20wanted).
 You can start contributing to the GridapDistributed project by solving some of those issues.

-## Known issues

-A warning when executing MPI-parallel drivers: Data race conditions in the generation of precompiled modules in cache.
-See [here](https://juliaparallel.github.io/MPI.jl/stable/knownissues/).